The-Balance-FFXIV/balance-static/content/jobs/melee/monk/advanced-guide.md

 ### Triple Blitzing

 Triple Blitz windows are reliant on long periods of downtime in order to leverage the 20 second durations of both Perfect Balance + Masterful Blitz in order to charge up a Blitz, then hold it into your next Riddle of Fire where the 40 second cooldown of Perfect Balance will have refreshed, allowing for an additional Blitz in an Even Riddle of Fire window at no cost.
 This is doable due to the fact that AoE skills will grant a Beast chakra even if they don’t hit a target.
-There are 2 potential different entries to these Extra Blitz windows depending on the rotation you use.
+There are two potential different entries to these Extra Blitz windows depending on the rotation you use.

 **Optimal Drift** - You will be doing a Triple Blitz Even window starting with no Nadi.